DFJ91/Getting-Cleaning-Data-Course-Project/README.md

 # Getting-Cleaning-Data-Course-Project

 The code that appears in the file run_analysis allows to obtain a table where the average of each variable for each activity and each subject is collected.
-Just run the script and create a txt file with this table in the working directory.( Here is a code to read the txt file:
+Just run the script and it will create a txt file with this table in the working directory.( Here is a code to read the txt file:

 data <- read.table(file_path, header = TRUE)
     View(data)